 THIS DATE IN HISTORY: Aug.
 29

-The star center says he will return only if he can "play like Mario Lemieux can play."
-The year off apparently helps him do just that; he returns during the 1995-96 season and leads the NHL in scoring, winning the Art Ross Trophy with 69 goals and 161 points and the Hart Trophy as the League's most valuable player.
+Lemieux says he will return only if he can "play like Mario Lemieux can play."
+The season off apparently helps him do just that; he returns during the 1995-96 season and leads the NHL in scoring, winning the Art Ross Trophy with 161 points (69 goals, 92 assists) and the Hart Trophy as the League's most valuable player.
 Lemieux doesn't retire until Jan.
 24, 2006.

 Video: Mario Lemieux scored 100 points 10 different times

-1901: Aurel Joliat, one of the NHL's first stars, is born in Ottawa.
-Joliat joins the Montreal Canadiens from Saskatoon of the WCHL in September 1922; one year later, he teams with Howie Morenz to form one of the most potent scoring duos during the early years of the NHL.
-The 5-foot-6, 136-pound left wing plays on three Stanley Cup-winning teams with Montreal and finishes his career in 1938 with 270 goals, then the most by any Canadien.
+1901: Aurel Joliat, one of the first NHL stars, is born in Ottawa.
+Joliat joins the Montreal Canadiens from Saskatoon of the WCHL in September 1922; one season later he teams with Howie Morenz to form one of the most potent scoring duos during the early years of the NHL.
+The 5-foot-6, 136-pound left wing plays on three Stanley Cup-winning teams with Montreal and finishes his career in 1938 with 270 goals, then the most by any player in Canadiens history.
 He is inducted into the Hockey Hall of Fame in 1947.